Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Experimental Design and Data

-On September 23rd, 2024, an announcement was placed on a wall in the office lobby of \textit{Situation Sthlm}, informing readers that the October issue of \textit{Situation Sthlm}, to be released on September 25th, would come with a “Swish campaign”.
+On September 23, 2024, an announcement was posted on a wall in the office lobby of \textit{Situation Sthlm}, informing readers that the October issue of \textit{Situation Sthlm}, to be released on September 25, would include a ``Swish campaign''.
 Swish is the largest mobile payment system in Sweden, and approximately 80 percent of all copies of \textit{Situation Sthlm} are sold using it.
-The announcement also said that those sellers who wish to participate in the campaign will watch a coin being flipped, and if it comes up heads, they receive ten SEK extra per copy sold on Swish for the October issue, released September 25th.
-If the coin comes up tails, they instead receive a bonus for the next issue, to be released on October 30th (called the November issue).
-Hence, the assignment followed a randomized waitlist-control design, with delayed treatment.
-Sellers were thus assigned a group as they came into the office and agreed to participate.
+The announcement also said that sellers who wish to participate in the campaign will watch a coin flip, and if it comes up heads, they receive an extra 10 SEK per copy of the October issue sold via Swish, released September 25.
+If the coin comes up tails, they receive a bonus for the next issue, released on October 30 (the November issue).
+Hence, the assignment follows a randomized waitlist-control design, with delayed treatment.
+The coin flips were administered as sellers came into the office to purchase copies of the new issue, starting on its release date.
+Sellers were thus assigned to a group upon entrance and agreement to participate.
 A total of 53 sellers were assigned to the October treatment, and 56 sellers to the November treatment.
 Five sellers chose not to participate.
+Because control sellers knew their bonus would arrive during the November issue, the counterfactual is not a neutral baseline but rather an announced delayed treatment.
+We flag two potential concerns upfront.
+First, this design does not cleanly identify a pure intertemporal substitution response: a rational late-treated seller anticipating a November bonus may shift effort from October to November, which would bias the estimated October treatment effect upward (since controls work less than they otherwise would in October).
+Second, when we later use the originally-treated sellers as controls in the waitlist analysis (Table~\ref{tab:waitlist}), those ``controls'' are contaminated by potential habit formation and learning from their own October treatment.
+Additionally, a permanent price increase to 100 SEK per copy was announced on November 18, upon which sellers would retain 50 SEK per sold copy, making the bonus permanent rather than transitory\footnote{Such an increase had been discussed already the year before, and the editorial office's preferred time to implement it is the November issue to take advantage of higher demand during Christmas.
+Thus, it is possible that some fraction of the sellers anticipated a price increase before it came into effect.}.
+We therefore do not interpret the November estimate as a clean short-term causal effect of the bonus, and we treat the waitlist analysis as a robustness check whose interpretation is conditional on assumptions about contamination.